eliranwong/ChatGPT-GUI/README.md

 * Control interface:

 - Settings - open "Settings" dialog, where you can enter OpenAI API key, orgnisation ID, conversation context, text-to-speech language.
-In our original "Bible Chat" application, context is set to "about the bible" by default.
-You may modify the context to get the conversations focused on a particular topic or context.

 - Temperature - according to OpenAI documentation, temperature means "What sampling temperature to use, between 0 and 2.
 Higher values like 0.8 will make the output more random, while lower values like 0.2 will make it more focused and deterministic."